QbAyyy/SynopticProject/README.md

-Clone repo
+--Clone repo

-Use NPM to install required packages
+--Use NPM to install required packages

-Use NPM to run web app - npm run dev
+--Use NPM to run web app - npm run dev

 ...

-Profit
+--Profit